melanieturano/DDD-2025-Group1-NewDelivery/README.md

 ## Data Organisation
 **Have you combined data from different sources?
 How did you merge them?**

-Absolutely.
 The process required a careful data merging phase.
 We started with the Kaggle macro-dataset (over 80,000 records) and used the dates and locations of the sightings as search keys to query the Open-Meteo API.
 Once the corresponding weather data was extracted, we merged the two information streams.
 Finally, we filtered everything for the year 2012 and structured the result into a single, optimized JSON file ready for the visualization phase.
+Dataset reduction work was required throughout the project.
+Many of the data we used represent an average of a given feature over a given period (e.g. average weather conditions for January 2012 in Canada).

 **What columns are more relevant for your project?**